 Breathing in Ecstasy!

-In this article Arno gives you some insights in how the way you breathe is directly related to how you feel, and how you exchange energy with life itself with all of your life… Enjoy!
+In this article, Arno gives you some insights into how the way you breathe is directly related to how you feel, and how you exchange energy with life itself with all of your life… Enjoy!

 Inhale and Exhale

 Whether you experience stress, relaxation or happiness, your breath is always a reflection of you.
 Just for a moment, observe your inhale.
 How is your inhale?
 Can you easily and freely take a deep and nourishing inhale?
 Your inhale stands for how you are able to let life in, or take life in.
 Are you allowing yourself to be touched and nourished by life experiences, by people, by nature?
 Do you have the feeling that you can take in enough air or is it blocked somewhere?

 Do not judge yourself!
 It will inhibit your breathing.
 Just observe as neutral as you can.
 Now, let’s observe the exhale as well.
 The quality of your exhale reflects the quality of your letting go, your relaxation.
 Can you let go on your exhale, does it feel it effortless?
 Or are you pushing the air out?

 Maybe somehow you do not really want to exhale, some people keep a lot of residue air inside their lungs (a little is “normal”).
 Can you allow the exhale to happen completely by itself, without your control?

 Also, on your exhale you give expression of yourself into the world by your voice or any other expression of your energy.
 Good breathing means a good balance between inhale and exhale.
 In my workshops and individual coaching, most of the time I have to work on both sides of the breath… And also a lot on the pause between the inhale and exhale… A lot of people stop the breath after inhale or exhale.